Care Beyond Clinical: Social Determinants of Health

 A couple of key themes have emerged to provide these solutions: partnerships of both the commercial and the public–private varieties, between groups such as social workers and government agencies for example, and better using data we already have available.

-Aunt Bertha is a social services directory app that is nailing both of these themes.
-With over 1.5 million users, they aim to connect people in need with all of the programs that could potentially serve those needs.
-You simply enter a zip code, which unlocks thousands of assistance services in that area, across a wide range of areas from food, housing, money and education, to health and legal assistance.
+Aunt Bertha is a social services platform that is nailing both of these themes.
+With over 2 million users, they connect people in need with all of the programs that could potentially serve those needs.
+You simply enter a ZIP Code, which unlocks thousands of assistance services in that area, across a wide range of needs from food, housing, money, education, health, legal assistance, and more.

 Missed health care appointments cost more than $150 billion a year?
 Let’s better align transportation and other solutions — at the point of care — to eliminate these gaps.
 Take the recent partnership between ride-hailing app, Lyft, and the American Cancer Society (ACS) as an example here.
 Whereas the ACS says lack of transportation is one of cancer patients’ biggest barriers to receiving quality care, these patients can now use Lyft’s Concierge platform to request rides to treatment appointments.